Orion-F/Austrolate/README.md

 # Austrolate

-Website for translating Austrian German and related tools.
+This website contains tools that help with translating Austrian German and related tasks.